-In the past we chose to not be affiliated (“in network”) with any health insurance providers other than Medicare.
-For 2019 the status of insurance coverage is changing and currently credentialing packets have been submitted to HealthShare (Oregon Health Plan), United, Blue Cross/Blue Shield, Kaiser, and a few others.
-Until insurance coverage is established for the center we require payment at the time of service.
-We can provide our clients with “superbills”, a form that assists the client in seeking reimbursement by including what most insurances want: CPT (procedure) codes, diagnoses, etc. Most insurance plans do not cover 100% of all charges.
+For other insurance panels we are considered “Out of Network”.
+For these full payment is due at the time of service and we can then provide our clients with “superbills”, a form that assists the client in seeking reimbursement by including what most insurances want: CPT (procedure) codes, diagnoses, etc. Most insurance plans do not cover 100% of all charges.
 It is the responsibility of the client to pay the full cost of services at the time they are rendered and to engage with their insurance company regarding reimbursement.

 What happens during the first appointment?

-If you decide to start therapy you can call us at: 503-659-3480 or click to request an appointment and set up your first appointment called the “intake session.”
+If you decide to start therapy you can call us at: 503-659-3480 and set up your first appointment called the “intake session.”
 You will be provided with paperwork to fill out prior to the first appointment and you are asked to fill that out as soon as possible to give the therapist time to review the forms prior to meeting with you.
 If you are unable to fill the paperwork out prior to the appointment, please let the therapist know by calling 503-659-3480 to make arrangements for an alternative.